-Under draft Article X.9 on Trade and Responsible Supply Chain Management, the Parties 'recognise the importance of' responsible management of supply chains through responsible business conduct (RBC) and corporate social responsibility (CSR) practices and the role of trade in pursuing this objective.
+Under draft Article X.9 on Trade and Responsible Supply Chain Management, the Parties 'recognise the importance of' responsible management of supply chains through RBC and CSR practices and the role of trade in pursuing this objective.
 In light of this objective, the EU and the ESA countries shall promote CSR and RBC and support the 'adherence, implementation, follow-up and dissemination of relevant CSR/RBC instruments'.
 Article X.9 highlights international sector-specific guidelines in the area of CSR/RBC and calls for the Parties to undertake joint work in this regard.
 In particular, the draft text calls for the Parties to 'implement measures to promote the uptake' of the OECD Due Diligence Guidance for responsible supply chains of minerals from conflict-affected and high-risk areas and its supplements.
 In addition, the Parties shall promote trade and investment in goods and services beneficial to the environment or that contribute to better social conditions (fair and ethical trade schemes and eco-labels are cited as examples).
-Finally, the EU and the ESA countries shall worker together to strengthen cooperation at bilateral, regional, and international levels, including through exchange of information, best practices and outreach initiatives.
+Finally, the EU and the ESA countries shall work together to strengthen cooperation at bilateral, regional, and international levels, including through exchange of information, best practices and outreach initiatives.

-Measures taken by the Parties
+Measures taken by the Parties.

-To improve the impact of business activities on people and the environment, some ESA countries have taken legislative measures and voluntary initiatives and tools on CSR/RBC.
+To improve the impact of business activities on people, environment and natural resources including fisheries, some ESA countries have taken legislative measures and voluntary initiatives and tools on CSR/RBC.
 However, to date, those initiatives have been limited, demonstrating that CSR/RBC remain far from being a priority for most ESA governments.

 While ESA countries have legal and policy frameworks for working conditions, labour rights, gender equality, human rights and environmental protection, the extent and implementation of these frameworks vary significantly (see the separate Annex to this report for further details on national legal and policy developments).
 Two ESA countries, Mauritius and Seychelles, have also enacted laws that require businesses to make a financial contribution to CSR projects.
 Every company registered in Mauritius must set up a CSR fund to which it contributes the equivalent of 2% of its taxable income each year.
 Money from this fund is then distributed to charitable projects.
 Similarly, businesses with an annual turnover of more than SCR 1 million must pay a CSR tax, which is distributed by the Ministry of Finances to NGOs.
+Mauritius also has urban development schemes in place (Property Development Scheme and Smart City Scheme) that require foreign and domestic investors acquiring or developing real estate to contribute to funds to support local social projects.
+In addition, the National Code of Corporate Governance for Mauritius (2016) requires certain companies to apply and explain how they apply the Corporate Governance Principles.